-- □ The Miller-Modigliani Hypothesis: Dividends do not affect value - Basis: - If a firm's investment policies (and hence cash flows) don't change, the value of the firm cannot change as it changes dividends. - If a firm pays more in dividends, it will have to issue new equity to fund the same projects.
-By doing so, it will reduce expected price appreciation on the stock but it will be offset by a higher dividend yield. - If we ignore personal taxes, investors have to be indifferent to receiving either dividends or capital gains. - Underlying Assumptions: - (a) There are no tax differences to investors between dividends and capital gains. - (b) If companies pay too much in cash, they can issue new stock, with no flotation costs or signaling consequences, to replace this cash. - (c) If companies pay too little in dividends, they do not use the excess cash for bad projects or acquisitions.
+- The Miller-Modigliani Hypothesis: Dividends do not affect value - Basis: - If a firm's investment policies (and hence cash flows) don't change, the value of the firm cannot change as it changes dividends. - If a firm pays too much in dividends, it will have to issue new equity to fund the same projects.
+By doing so, it will reduce expected price appreciation on the stock, but it will be offset by a higher dividend yield. - If a firm pays too little in dividends, that cash is held by the firm as a cash balance, which has a neutral effect on value. - Underlying Assumptions: - (a) There are no tax differences to investors between dividends and capital gains. - (b) If companies pay too much in cash, they can issue new stock, with no flotation costs or signaling consequences, to replace this cash. - (c) If companies pay too little in dividends, they do not use the excess cash for bad projects or acquisitions.